 Any Session I course can be paired with any Session II course (8 credits total) with a $1,000 discount on your second session

-Explore our semester and summer study abroad programs
+Explore our semester, winter, and summer study abroad programs

 Studying abroad is an investment in your future

 The Oxford Dictionary defines an investment as “an act of devoting time, effort, or energy to a particular undertaking with the expectation of a worthwhile result.”
 That’s exactly what studying abroad is – a long-term investment in your future self; and with a decision as important as that, you can’t sell yourself short.
 SFS does not offer cut-rate study abroad programs.
 We’re not willing to provide you with anything less than an exceptional, one-of-a-kind experience – and we’re committed to making our programs accessible to students through our need-based financial aid packages and other external scholarship resources.